monster0freason/Express-Backend/Readme.md

 10.4 using a pre hook from moongoose which runs a function(which uses bcrypt) on the password to encrypt it  just before it is saved.
 10.5 added access_token_secret , refresh_token_secret, access_token_expiry, refresh_token_expiry in the dotenv file.
 10.6 created custom method for userSchema -> isPasswordCorrecr , generateAccessToken , generateRefreshToken.
+11.1 installed cloudinary and multer
+11.2 using multer we will take the file from user and save it on our local storage and then using using cloudinary will take that file from local storage and save it on the cloud.
+11.3 creating cloudinary.js in utils which takes that file from local storage and save it on the cloud.
+11.4 creating multer.middleware.js in middleware which takes the file from user and save it on our local storage .